 The Era of Living Services describes how brands use the IoT to create services by predicting to consumers’ changing needs.
 We have tagged travel brands as later adopters of this trends, however finding an example in the retail industry is easy.

 Blippar demonstrates how living services will create a world where everything becomes a shop.
 Consumers will literally buy what they see at the point of desire - which could be anywhere.
 Once the Blippar app is downloaded, people can blip ("scan") objects - like an orange - they’re curious about and unlock content to see locations of nearby grocers, nutritional information and top-rated recipes.

 how Can Rail technology increase profitability?

-Technology can be an effective way to make railways more productive and profitable.
-There is a lot more that the rail industry can do with existing technologies to improve the passenger experience.
-For example, technology can help to:
+Technology can be an effective way to make railways more profitable.
+Technology can help to:

-Boost ancillary revenue: technology can help to find new sales channels and maximise onboard retail opportunities at each point of contact with the customer.
-Railways can now promote real-time offers and sell customised relevant ancillary products to the right customers, at the right time in their journey.
+- Boost ancillary revenue: finding new sales channels and maximizing onboard retail opportunities at each customer touch point.
+Railways can now promote real-time offers and sell customized relevant ancillary products to the right customers, at the right time in their journey.
 Not only does technology make the decision-making process easier and more personal for the passenger but it adds a viable revenue stream for the railway.

-Create a seamless rail customer experience: it is a cost effective way to help drive revenue and loyalty.
-Nowadays customers are expecting convenience, efficiency and personalisation.
-Railways should look for ways to increase customer satisfaction by providing value, convenience and comfort.
-Implementing new technology can help accomplish this.
+- Create a seamless experience: it is a cost effective way to drive revenue and loyalty.
+Nowadays customers are expecting convenience, efficiency, and personalization.
+Railways should look for ways of providing value, convenience and comfort.